BlockchainCommons/envelope-cli-swift/Transcripts/5-INCLUSION-PROOFS-TRANSCRIPT.md

 ## Unedited Transcript

-An existence proof is a method of showing that particular information exists in a document without revealing more than is necessary about the document in which it exists.
+An inclusion proof is a method of showing that particular information exists in a document without revealing more than is necessary about the document in which it exists.
 In a previous video, I covered elision, which is a method whereby information can be removed from an envelope without changing its digest tree structure.

 Because each element of an envelope provides a unique digest, and because changing an element in an envelope changes the digest of all the elements upwards towards its root, the structure of an envelope is comparable to a Merkel tree.
 In a Merkel tree, all semantically significant information is carried by the tree's leaves.
 For example, the transactions in a block of Bitcoin transactions, while internal nodes of the tree or nothing but digests, computed from combinations of pairs of lower nodes all the way up to the root of the tree, which is called the Merkel root.
 In an envelope, every digest points at some potentially useful semantic information at the subject of the envelope, at one of the assertions in the envelope or at the predicate or object of a given assertion.